plforacle/heatwave-implementation/setup-inbound-replication/setup-inbound-replication.md

 Use the Console to Edit a replication channel.

-Go to the link below and follow the **Editing a Channell** Instructions:
+Go to the link below and follow the **Editing a Channel** Instructions:

 [Editing a Channel](https://docs.oracle.com/en-us/iaas/mysql-database/doc/managing-replication-channel.html#GUID-4CD38EFA-7463-4175-8838-0EE40C0FABC9)